 |A/B testing method is best suited for redesigning the webpage with different ideas leading to increased conversion rate.||Multivariate testing is optimizing an existing webpage without doing much or redesigning.|

-Both methods, A/B and Multivariate testing increase conversion rate, improve performance and optimize WebPages.
-Both are useful in their own way and come with their unique short comings and challenges too- it is up to us to identify and analyse which method will best suit the requirement.
+Both methods, A/B and Multivariate testing increase conversion rate, improve performance and optimize WebPages and apps.
+Both are useful in their own way and come with their unique shortcomings and challenges too- it is up to us to identify and analyze which method will best suit the requirement.

 We, testers are mainly involved in testing the changes done to implement Multivariate or A/B tests.
 Once these changes are made and tested, those can be run on the production environment by the marketing or business team to gather the results.